-Feed your pet a complete and balanced high-quality diet.
-A quality food provides your pet with all the nutrients he or she needs to grow and shed hair properly.
+Feed your pet a complete and balanced, high-quality diet.
+A quality food provides your pet with all the nutrients needed to grow and shed hair properly.
 There are many nutritional products such as supplements aimed at maximizing the beauty of your pet’s coat; speak to a Pet Planet Ambassador to find out what products will work best for your pet.

 Don’t be fooled into thinking that cutting your pet’s hair short will stop it from shedding.
 A short coat may be easier for you to manage, but it will still shed the same number of hairs.
 The only difference will be that those hairs are now shorter and more likely to stick into your clothes and carpet, being much more difficult to vacuum or sweep up.